Intermediate Algebra Workshop (ARC 35)

 - The workshop is online.
 The lecture section is a set of instructional videos and materials that students access during the week.
 The lab meets online 2 times per week.
 Participation in these lab sections will account for a portion of the overall score.

-- The workshop will run from July 29 until September 13.
-The Final Exam will take place on September 15 and it MUST be proctored.
+- In Summer 2020, the workshop will run from July 27 until September 11 and the Final Exam will take place on September 12.
+The Final Exam MUST be proctored via ProctorU.

 Program Policy and Procedure